 - Work history

-Any healthcare professional opening a new practice or changing states must go through this process each time, regardless of how long they have been working as a qualified healthcare professional.
+Any healthcare professional opening a new practice, switching specialties or changing states must go through this process each time, regardless of how long they have been working as a qualified healthcare professional.

 So what is credentialing and what do you need to do to complete the process?
 The answer is not always straightforward for newer physicians.
 To put it simply, credentialing is a method of verifying that healthcare professionals are certified.
 It confirms that they have gone through formal training and are qualified to treat patients.
 The process requires extensive paperwork and multiple steps.
 It takes anywhere from 90-150 days.
 Any delays could impact a healthcare practitioner’s ability to legally practice medicine and may impact your ability to reclaim costs via insurance.